Morisset/PyNeb_devel/README.rst

 For example:

-* pip install PyNeb
+* pip install -U PyNeb

-Note you MAY need --user if you installed python without Anaconda or Canopy
+Note: you MAY need --user if you installed python without Anaconda or Canopy

 Updates use the same command.
-You can also use:

-* easy_install PyNeb

-Note you MAY need --user if you installed python without Anaconda or Canopy

-To use the devel package (at your own risks!!!):
+To use the development package (at your own risks!!!):

 * pip install -U git+https://github.com/Morisset/PyNeb_devel.git